Lily Allen: Alleged assault and disparaging remarks

 Due to her outspokenness, Allen was the subject of many controversies early in her career.
-She drew attention for disaparaging remarks about musicians such as Luke Pritchard of the Kooks, Bob Geldof, Cheryl, Nicola Roberts, Amy Winehouse, Kylie Minogue, and Katy Perry.
+She drew attention for disparaging remarks about musicians such as Luke Pritchard of the Kooks, Bob Geldof, Cheryl, Nicola Roberts, Amy Winehouse, Kylie Minogue, and Katy Perry.
 She later said that making fun of other pop stars was a result of a lack of confidence, saying: "I felt like 'Oh God, I'm short, fat, ugly and I hate all these people who flaunt their beauty.'"

 On 28 June 2007, Allen was arrested in London for allegedly assaulting photographer Kevin Rush while she was leaving a nightclub in London's West End.
 Prior to this, she had expressed discomfort with attention from the paparazzi on her Myspace blog.
-By February 2009, she had stopped addressing controversies about herself on her blog because she found it "boring when people just pick stuff up and write about it.
-People get hurt, people get upset."

 In May 2009, French football magazine So Foot published a fake interview in which Allen was quoted as making derogatory remarks about David and Victoria Beckham and Ashley and Cheryl Cole.
 Some of the material was reprinted in the British tabloid The Sun.
 Both publications later apologised and paid damages to Allen.
-In October 2009, after having created her career on Myspace, Allen deleted her social media accounts and announced "I am now a neo-luddite.
-Goodbye."
-She re-activated her accounts in February 2010.